djmgit/cthrough/README.md

   "list_of_images":[
     {
       "name": "name of the image",
-      "content": "content of the image"
+      "content": "base64 encoded content of the image" },
-    },
     {
       "name": "name of the image",
-      "content": "content of the image"
+      "content": "base64 encoded content of the image" },
-    },
     .
     .